When I Drink Water I Have To Pee Right Away? | Urgent Bladder Facts

 How Does Drinking Water Affect My Bladder Sensitivity?

-Drinking water increases urine production, which stretches the bladder.
-If your bladder is more sensitive or has a reduced capacity, even a small amount of urine can trigger an urgent need to pee right away.
+Drinking water increases the amount of fluid your body eventually sends to the bladder.
+If your bladder is more sensitive or has a reduced functional capacity, even a modest increase can trigger an urgent need to pee.

 Can Kidney Function Cause Me To Pee Immediately After Drinking Water?